Kappa Kappa Gamma

+Kappa Kappa Gamma (ΚΚΓ), also known simply as Kappa or KKG, is a collegiate sorority founded at Monmouth College in Monmouth, Illinois, United States.
+As of 2024, it has nearly 260,000 members and 140 collegiate chapters.
 It is sometimes referred to by its original designation, a women's fraternity, as it was founded before the term "sorority" was coined.
-It is a founding member of the National Panhellenic Conference (NPC), an umbrella organization that includes 26 American sororities.
+Kappa Kappa Gamma is a founding member of the National Panhellenic Conference (NPC), an umbrella organization that includes 26 American sororities.

 History

 In 1869, two students at Monmouth College in Monmouth, Illinois, Mary Louise Bennett and Hannah Jeannette Boyd, were dissatisfied with the fact that, while men enjoyed membership in fraternities, women had few equivalent organizations for companionship, support, and advancement, and were instead limited to literary societies.
-Bennett and Boyd decided to create a women's fraternity and sought members "not only for literary work, but also for social development", beginning with their friend Mary Moore Stewart.
+Bennett and Boyd decided to create a women's fraternity and sought members "not only for literary work but also for social development," beginning with their friend Mary Moore Stewart.
 Stewart, Boyd, and Bennett met in the Amateurs des Belles Lettres Hall, a literary society of which the women were active members, to plan their new society.
 They recruited three additional women, Anna Elizabeth Willits, Martha Louisa Stevenson, and Susan Burley Walker, to join in founding the fraternity.
+It was called a women's fraternity because it was founded before the term "sorority" was coined.